 Supporting NASA’s Budget and Core Mission

-As the representative to the Jet Propulsion Laboratory (JPL), Schiff supports enhanced funding to NASA.
-Schiff fought to include robust funding for NASA in the 2016 appropriations bill that passed the House in June 2015.
-Specifically, it provided NASA with $18.5 billion, which is $519 million higher than the FY 2015 enacted level.
+As the representative for the Jet Propulsion Laboratory (JPL), Schiff supports enhanced funding to NASA.
+Schiff fought to include robust funding for NASA in the 2019 appropriations bill that was signed into law in February 2019.
+Specifically, it provided NASA with $21.5 billion, which is $683 million higher than the FY 2018 enacted level.

 Prioritizing Planetary Science – The Crown Jewel of NASA